-- 1. Be aware of variations in the surface of ramps, locker rooms, cinder, or artificial tracks. - 2.
-In approaching the track, be alert to location of: - a.
-Sprint/hurdle straight-aways - b.
-Relay/exchange areas - c.
-Jump/Vault runways and landing pits - d.
-Shot, javelin, and discus throwing and landing areas - 3.
-When jogging for warm-up/warm-down, or during practice, run in the outer lanes. - 4.
-Stretch thoroughly and start your workout with easy running. - 5.
+- 1. Be aware of variations in the surface of ramps, locker rooms, cinder, or artificial tracks.
+2. - In approaching the track, be alert to location of: - Sprint/hurdle straight-aways a. - b.
+Relay/exchange areas - Jump/Vault runways and landing pits c. - Shot, javelin, and discus throwing and landing areas d - When jogging for warm-up/warm-down, or during practice, run in the outer lanes.
+3. - Stretch thoroughly and start your workout with easy running.
+4. - 5.
 No horseplay, rough-housing, hazing or initiations.